-Customer Experience and COVID-19; Catching our Breath
+Omni-channel customer experience and COVID-19; Catching Our Breath

 For agile, adaptive companies, we quickly saw the reintroduction of various omni-channel capabilities that, whatever their level of maturity, were being rolled out and promoted as the only way to conduct business under quarantine.